RobinHCK/Comparison-of-deep-learning-architectures-for-colon-cancer-mutation-detection/README.md

 ### Create The Dataset

-- The dataset should be organized as follows
+- The dataset should be organized as follows:

 ![dataset](https://github.com/RobinHCK/Comparison-of-deep-learning-architectures-for-colon-cancer-mutation-detection/blob/main/img/dataset_orga.png)

 - If you use QuPath to annotate tumor areas in your medical images, you can use these files to cut patches from the annotated areas: